The Ball Observatory in Steamboat Springs

 Join us for any of our events to make use of and learn about our facility and equipment!

 The Ball Observatory as seen by our pinhole camera.
 The yellow streaks at the top are the Sun's path through the sky every day for two weeks.
-The gaps in the lines show where clouds covered the Sun.
+The gaps in the streaks show where clouds covered the Sun.